 Above: I opted to painted the screws a brass color and the washers black to match the flange.
 I also added two more screws to fill in the remaining flange holes (for cosmetic purposes).

 Above: Hanging the rod is definitely a two-person job (my husband helped).
 Just don’t forget to slide the curtain rings onto the rod before you screw both ends to the wall.

-Above: A top view of the rods.
+Above: A top view of the copper industrial-look curtain rods.
 I made three for our bedroom.

 Above: My formerly skeptical mom helped sew the linen curtains.